jrswab/breto/README.md

 - Total disk space left in the binary's present partition.
 - Total battery percentage (off by default)
 - Icons
+- CLI flags for easier tweaking
-#### Current UIs:
+#### Current UIs Tested:
 - DWM
 - i3wm
 - tmux
 - Polybar

 #### CLI Flags
-- `-dwm=true` to use in DWM's status bar
 - `-battery=true` to enable battery block
 - `-dateTime=false` to remove the date/time block
-- `-volume=false` to remove volume percentage block
+- `-dwm=true` to use in DWM's status bar
+- `-emoji=true` to enable emoji icons instead of Font Awesome
 - `-ram=false` to remove RAM remaining block
 - `-storage=false` to remove the home directory storage remaining block
 - `-temp=false` to remove the weather block
 - `-tray=false` to remove the "system" tray block
+- `-volume=false` to remove volume percentage block

 ### Icons:
 #### To display icons in DWM.
-1. Install Font Awesome 5
+1. Install Font Awesome 5 (or an emoji font)
 2. Set FontAwesome as the second font in `dwm/config.h`
    - eg. `static const char *fonts[] = { "Source Code Pro:size=13", "Font Awesome 5 Free:style=Regular:size=14" };`
+   - if using an emoji font, replace the second font name with the emoji set
 3. Relaunch DWM

 #### To display in tmux or i3wm:
-1. Install Font Awesome 5
+1. Install Font Awesome 5 (or an emoji font)
    - Keep in mind that the icons are currently very small.
    - Research in progess.

 #### To display in Polybar:
-1. Install Font Awesome 5:
+1. Install Font Awesome 5 (or an emoji font)
 2. Add to your Polybar config:
+   - If not using Font Awesome search for your emoji set with `fc-list` and replace "Font Awesome 5".
 ```
 font-0 = {base font here}
 font-1 = "Font Awesome 5 Free:style=Regular:pixelsize=12;1"
 font-2 = "Font Awesome 5 Free:style=Solid:pixelsize=12;1"
 font-3 = "Font Awesome 5 Brands:pixelsize=12;1"
 ```
-3. If not using Font Awesome 5 search for your version with `fc-list | grep Awesome`.

-#### Current Icons:
-- Tempurature: 
-- Disk: 
-- RAM: 
-- Volume:    
-- Syncthing: 
-- Dropbox: 
-- Redshift: 
-- Battery: 

-Currently, the icons are much too small to be usefull in Tmux or i3wm without further configuration.
-If you have an easy way to display FontAwesome icons at the same scale as the terminal text please submit a pull request.

 ## How To Use:
 1. Open main.go in a text editor.